Automattic/jetpack/projects/plugins/wpcomsh/README.md

 # Specify your development server and path to sync the code to your wp.org install
 $ pnpm jetpack rsync projects/wpcomsh USER@HOST:/path/to/wordpress/wp-content/mu-plugins

-# From the root of a wp.org install
+# From the root of the wp.org install you rsynced to (assuming it didn't already have wpcomsh installed)
 $ cd wp-content/mu-plugins
 $ ln -s wpcomsh/wpcomsh-loader.php ./ # or copy the loader to mu-plugins